Hasaber8/Hasaber8.github.io/content/_index.md

 title = "Rohan Hasabe"
 +++

-# Hey there! 👋

-**CS @ Northeastern University, Boston**
+## CS @ Northeastern University, Boston

-I'm Rohan Hasabe, a 22-year-old student currently pursuing my master's degree in Computer Science @ Northeastern University, Boston.
-I previously worked at Esper as an SDE II.
+I'm Rohan Hasabe, a 24-year-old student currently pursuing my master's degree in Computer Science @ Northeastern University, Boston.

 This is my personal space on the web where I share my thoughts, projects, and learnings.